Where “Maybe later” ⏳or

 [WHAT FRUSTRATES ME]

-The obsession with marketing and visuals.
+The obsession with numbers, and results.

 [MY SALES BACKGROUND]